spencermountain/dumpster-dive/README.md

 # start mongo
 mongod --config /mypath/to/mongod.conf
 # install wp2mongo
-npm install -g wikipedia-to-mongodb
+npm install -g dumpster-dive
 ```
-that gives you the global command `wp2mongo`.
+that gives you the global command `dumpster`.

 ### 3) download a wikipedia
 The Afrikaans wikipedia (around 47,000 artikels) only takes a few minutes to download, and 10 mins to load into mongo on a macbook: